Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [Destructible Display Cases](https://www.nexusmods.com/skyrimspecialedition/mods/13625) lets you smash open display cases, or craft a tool to do it stealthily.
 - [Mum's the Word](https://www.nexusmods.com/skyrimspecialedition/mods/27713) removes the stolen tag from worthless items you steal, so long as no one notices.

+### Creatures

+Nordic Souls includes enhanced AI for vanilla creatures, as well as some exciting new ones!

+- [SkyTEST](https://www.nexusmods.com/skyrimspecialedition/mods/1104) gives new AI to animals for more realistic behavior.
+- [Dragon War](https://www.nexusmods.com/skyrimspecialedition/mods/51310) is a complete and lightweight overhaul of Skyrim’s dragons, designed to improve the overall experience of dragon fights.
+- [Bone Colossi and Gravelords](https://www.nexusmods.com/skyrimspecialedition/mods/76147) are two types of terrifying monstrous creatures made of bones, blood-chilling effigies of death and despair, to make all your enemies fall at your feet trembling in fear as they meet the very face of death personified before them.
+- [Omens of Cinders](https://www.nexusmods.com/skyrimspecialedition/mods/72465) are ash Golems impregnated and corrupted by the chaos energy of the Deadlands, if an Ash Golem is already a formidable enemy, an Omen of Cinders is a name that makes even the most experienced summoner tremble.
+- [Fire Golems](https://www.nexusmods.com/skyrimspecialedition/mods/52456) are animated humanoid constructs molded from firestone, at temperatures that reach considerable high levels, and possessing enviable flaming powers.
+They are adorned with rune bracelets imbued with magical properties of condensation and containment and are certainly superior to a common Flame Atronach.
+- [Ruinachs](https://www.nexusmods.com/skyrimspecialedition/mods/49543) are giant four-armed monstrosities that serve as Dagon’s elite marauders, and of all the beasts that live in the Deadlands, they're the ones more alike to the Prince of Destruction in form and in fury.
+These fanatical daedra believe their race grew from Dagon's own flesh, thus claiming direct Dagonic ancestry.
+- [Minotaurs](https://www.nexusmods.com/skyrimspecialedition/mods/72454) are fierce bull-men, descendants of the demigod Morihaus.
+- [Morrowind Creatues](https://www.nexusmods.com/skyrimspecialedition/mods/50435) adds three types of new creatures to your game, and one riding guar.
+You will meet them while traveling through Rift and Solstheim.
+- [Wraiths](https://www.nexusmods.com/skyrimspecialedition/mods/47808) are wraiths.
+Everyone knows what a wraiths is, right?
+- [Ogres](https://www.nexusmods.com/skyrimspecialedition/mods/59363) are bulky, tall creatures, somewhat resembling goblins and orcs.

 ### Survival Mode

-[Creation Club Survival Mode](https://en.uesp.net/wiki/Skyrim:Survival_Mode) has been fully overhauled with [Conner's Survival Mode](https://www.nexusmods.com/skyrimspecialedition/mods/19152).
+[Creation Club Survival Mode](https://en.uesp.net/wiki/Skyrim:Survival_Mode) has been overhauled with [Survival Mode Improved](https://www.nexusmods.com/skyrimspecialedition/mods/56374).
 The first time you enter an exterior worldspace, you will get a pop-up about it.
 Nordic Souls was not built around Survival Mode and is fully optional, but it has been integrated well if you choose to play with it.
-You can tweak it in Conner's MCM.
+You can tweak it in the Survival Control Panel MCM.

 ### Other Stuff